 Enjoy the journey!

 And to answer your question, reading has the innate ability to put me to sleep!

 You become better by expanding your mind and acquiring new knowledge.
 It lets you form your opinion and worldview.

 This list contains books that changed my life and allowed me to see the world in many different ways.
-It provided me different perspectives.
+It provided me with different perspectives.
 The goal is not to live like someone.
 You must find a lifestyle and work that only you can do in a meaningful and fulfilling way.

-The more I read the more curious I become.
+The more I read, the more curious I become.
 Seeking knowledge and understanding things you never understood is the most exciting thing in the world.

 Whether you’re looking to eat healthier, break a habit, see the world differently,

 or just want a fantastic read, take a look at these books that will change your life.